 2. Canned Soups

 Many older adults eat condensed canned soups.
 They’re traditionally served as comfort food on frigid winter nights or when someone is feeling under the weather.
 In a pinch, canned soup makes for a quick and easy meal.
 Various types also serve as ingredients in different casseroles and dishes.
 However, the soups are prepared and preserved using high amounts of salt.
 Seniors can do themselves a favor by reading the labels.
 There are canned soups that claim to have low sodium content.
 Homemade soups are another alternative.

 Families looking for highly trained, compassionate caregivers to help their aging loved ones adopt healthier eating habits can rely on Coast Care Partners.
-Whether they need respite care or specialized stroke, Alzheimer’s, or dementia home care, Lemon Grove families trust us to make life easier for their loved ones.
+Whether they need respite care or specialized stroke, Alzheimer’s, or dementia home care, San Diego families trust us to make life easier for their loved ones.

 The caffeine in coffee is a natural stimulant that raises blood pressure and heart rate.
 The effects are prolonged depending on the number of cups an older adult drinks.
 Decaffeinated versions are available.
 Drinking herbal tea is another option.
 Even traditional teas contain lower caffeine levels compared to coffee.

 Pickled cucumbers are prepared using a salty brine.
 One or two slices of pickle on a sandwich or hamburger may not be cause for alarm.
 However, one dill pickle spear may harbor as much as 300 milligrams of sodium.
 Find low-sodium varieties or stick with raw cucumbers.
 Salt leads to fluid retention in many older adults, which puts added pressure on blood vessels, inside and out.

 5. Poultry Skin